 - 6.4.
 Adjustments in Cases of Female Overharvest: - 6.4.1.
 When a community harvests greater than 50% females of the recommended quota, a reduction of next year's recommended quota will occur if there are not sufficient female credits to cover the overharvest.
 The following year's quota will be reduced by the number of females that were overharvested and not covered by credits.
-The reduction will affect the female proportion of next year's quota. - 6.5.
+The reduction will affect the female proportion of next year's quota.
+If there is no female allocation available to reduce and no credits available, the reduction will be applied to the overall quota. - 6.5.
 Adjustments in Cases of Male Overharvest: - 6.5.1.
 When the harvest exceeds the total recommended quota or the TAH, and the female proportion of the harvest is less than 50%, then an overharvest of males occurred.
-Where application of credits does not cover this overharvest, a reduction equalling the number of overharvested males will be applied to the male proportion of the next year's recommended quota.
+Where application of credits does not cover this overharvest, a reduction equalling the number of overharvested males will be applied to the next year's recommended quota. - 6.6.

-- 6.6.
 Adjustments in Cases of Combination Male and Female Overharvest: - 6.6.1.
-When females are harvested in excess of 50% of the recommended quota and the sum of the total harvest (males and females together) exceeds the recommended quota, a reduction in next year's recommended quota will occur for each gender based on the number of bears overharvested.
+When females are harvested in excess of 50% of the recommended quota and the sum of the total harvest (males and females together) exceeds the recommended quota, a reduction in next year's recommended quota will occur for each sex based on the number of bears overharvested.